Science of People - Logo

 #19 Meet in a Japanese Tea Room

 Build rapport as you sit together on the floor, relaxing with beautifully made tea in a Japanese tea room.
-The new setting will be a breath of fresh air, and most tea houses are quiet and peaceful—perfect for a calm team meeting and a relaxing outing.
+The new setting provides a breath of fresh air, and most tea houses are quiet and peaceful—perfect for a calm team meeting.

-If you don’t have a Japanese tea house near you, look for a cozy place serving boba tea or even a cat cafe (as long as no one on the team has a cat allergy!).
+If you don’t have a Japanese tea house nearby, look for a cozy boba tea spot or even a cat cafe (as long as no one on the team has allergies).

-Pro Tip: Sometimes Japanese tea houses include gardens (like this one in Portland or this one in Delray Beach.
-That’s not something to miss, so schedule time to walk through the gardens.
-Alternately, hold the meeting toward the end of the work day so your teammates can spend time in the gardens afterward without a time constraint.
+Pro Tip: Some Japanese tea houses include gardens (like this one in Portland17https://japanesegarden.org/or this one in Delray Beach18https://morikami.org/tea-house/).
+Schedule time to walk through the gardens, or hold the meeting toward the end of the workday so teammates can explore afterward without time pressure.

 #20 Fishing for Sharks

-Give your team a chance to pitch outlandish and big ideas similar to a Shark Tank pitch.
-1-3 people can pitch each time.
+Let your team pitch bold, creative ideas like on Shark Tank.
+One to three people can pitch each time.
 Even if team members don’t get a bite, keep the spirit lighthearted and fun.

 Pro Tip: Want to take it seriously?
-Make sure the pitch relates to a business goal or the overall vision of the company.
-Also, check out this article to master your Shark Tank pitch skills: Learn How to Sell from Mark Cuban’s INCREDIBLE Sales Pitch
+Make sure pitches relate to a business goal or the company’s overall vision.
+Check out this article to master your pitch skills: Learn How to Sell from Mark Cuban’s INCREDIBLE Sales Pitch

 Virtual Team Meeting Ideas